jluby127/AstroQ/docs/getting_started.rst

               {bench,plot,schedule,kpfcc}

-To create your mock observing schedule, first run the ``astroq schedule`` command given below.
-The arguments point to files which should have been created by the previous ``pytest`` command.
+To create your mock observing schedule, first run the ``kpfcc build`` command given below. <There should be example files that the user has immediate access to, e.g. in the example/ directory.>

     .. code-block:: bash

+        $ astroq kpfcc build -cf <path to config file>
-        $ astroq schedule -rf examples/bench/outputs/2024-08-01/request_set_short.json -cf examples/bench/config_benchmark.ini
+        $ astroq schedule -cf <path to config file> -ff <path to request set file>
+        $ astroq plot -cf <path to config file>

-This will produce a set of files in the `examples/bench/outputs/2024-08-01/` directory, including a plot called `weather_loss_visualization.png` that looks this:
+This will produce a set of files in the `<FILL THIS IS>` directory, including a plot called `weather_loss_visualization.png` that looks this:

 .. image:: plots/weather_loss_visualization.png